bhuwanb23/TimeDrop/docs/general.md

-# add setup and installation guide
+# add deployment guide

-Documentation for add setup and installation guide.
+Documentation for add deployment guide.

 ## Overview

-This document covers the implementation details and usage of add setup and installation guide.
+This document covers the implementation details and usage of add deployment guide.

 ## Setup